openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Image is the image pullspec of an OCP release payload image.</p>
+<p>Image is the image pullspec of an OCP release payload image.
+See <a href="https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags">https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags</a> for a list of available images.</p>
 </td>
 </tr>
 </tbody>